 Note – this soda bread does not rise a great deal, but what it lacks in height it makes up in taste and texture.

-Why not pin this recipe for easy wholemeal soda bread so you can make it later.
+Why not pin this cheesy wholemeal soda bread recipe to one of your Pinterest boards so you can find it easily?
+Just click the image below.

 Easy Wholemeal Soda Bread